Skip to Main Content

 This is partly a question about identifying sources, as the peer review process is a characteristic of scholarly (or academic) journal articles.
 Research articles published in scholarly journals are usually peer reviewed.
 The only items published in a scholarly journal that are not going to have gone through peer review will be letters to the editor, editorials, book reviews, and the like.

 However, on occasion you will also come across a scholarly journal that does not use peer review, or you might also want to make sure about the peer review status of a publication.
 One good method is to check the publication information in Library databases.
-For example, Academic Search Premier and other EBSCOhost databases as well as those from ProQuest include publication details for every journal, magazine and newspaper they include in their collections.
+For example, ProQuest includes publication details for every journal, magazine and newspaper in its collection.

 Click images to enlarge.